 Individuals entering the single-subject program must demonstrate subject matter competence either through the completion of a state-approved subject matter preparation program or by passing the California Subject Examination for Teachers (CSET).
 Undergraduates should note that approved subject matter preparation programs are often different from academic major requirements.
 Individuals interested in single subject teaching credentials should consult the advisor in the relevant academic department of the applicant’s baccalaureate institution to obtain information on the courses required for the subject matter requirements.
-Information regarding state-approved subject-matter examinations is available from the graduate services office in Bannan Hall, 243.
+Information regarding state-approved subject-matter examinations is available from the Student Services office in the first floor of Guadalupe Hall.
 It is highly recommended that students pass these examinations before entering the credential program.
-Individuals must have subject matter competence verified prior to accepting teaching responsibilities (entrance to the intern program or EDUC 321 in winter quarter).

-Students in MATTC-SS (Master of Arts in Teaching + Single Subject Preliminary Credential) are prepared for careers teaching a single subject to students at the middle or high school level.
+Students who earn a Master of Arts in Teaching + Teaching Credential - Single Subject degree are prepared for careers teaching a single subject to students at the middle or high school level.